One of the most common questions in nutrition and health is this: Does fat make you fat, or does starch make you fat?

 This theory is well debunked, but it still sticks in our heads, having heard it for 50 years!

-The evolution of the Food Pyramid and it’s emphasis on carbohydrates was the topic of my podcast with Denise Minger.
+The standard American Food Pyramid and it’s emphasis on carbohydrates was the topic of my podcast with Denise Minger.
 Her well-researched book “Death By Food Pyramid” will help you break the high-starch habit and love healthy fats!

 Thinking that humans were vegetarians who preferred plants and tubers might make you believe that animal fats are bad.
-Many of us have it firmly in our heads that fat makes us fat and carbs are supposed to be “healthier”.
+Many of us have it firmly in our heads that fatty foods make us overweight and carbs are supposed to be “healthier”.